kbaseattic/assembly/doc/client_tutorial.md

 ## Getting Started

-The commands and options we describe in this Narrative are supported on the clients of version 0.5.1 or newer.
+The commands and options we describe in this tutorial are supported on the clients of version 0.5.1 or newer.
 To check your client version, type:

 ```inv